davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 Some observations:

-* Application keys are given, not hardcoded :)
+* Application keys are given, not hardcoded.
 * Since B2 bucket names have a global scope, we are adding a random suffix.

 #### `variables.tf`